Atlantic Equatorial coastal forests

-The Atlantic Equatorial coastal forests, also known as the Congolian coastal forests, are a tropical moist broadleaf forest ecoregion of Central Africa, covering hills, plains, and mountains of the Atlantic coast of Cameroon, Equatorial Guinea, Gabon, Republic of the Congo, Angola, and Democratic Republic of the Congo.
+The Atlantic Equatorial coastal forests, also known as the Congolian coastal forests (French: Forêts côtières équatoriales atlantiques, Spanish: Bosques costeros atlánticos ecuatoriales, Portuguese: Florestas costeiras atlânticas equatoriais), are a tropical moist broadleaf forest ecoregion of Central Africa, covering hills, plains, and mountains of the Atlantic coast of Cameroon, Equatorial Guinea, Gabon, Republic of the Congo, Angola, and Democratic Republic the of Congo.

 This is rich forest home to large mammals such as western gorillas, chimpanzees, forest elephants and African buffalo, as well as many small mammals, birds, amphibians, reptiles, and invertebrates.
 Other primates include black colobus monkeys and mandrills.

 Description

 The Atlantic Equatorial coastal forests cover an area of 189,700 km2, extending along the Atlantic coast from low hills in the north to mountains further south and east.
 The forests cover Cameroon's southwest corner, mainland Equatorial Guinea (Río Muni) and the coastal plains of Gabon.
 A narrow strip extends southeast through Republic of the Congo and the eastern portion the Cabinda enclave of Angola to just north of the Congo River in the Kongo Central province of Democratic Republic of the Congo.

 The Atlantic Equatorial coastal forests form the southernmost part of the Lower Guinean forests complex, a region of coastal moist broadleaf forests that extend north and west into southwestern Cameroon and southern Nigeria.
 The Atlantic Ocean lies to the west, and pockets of the Central African mangroves can be found along the brackish river mouths and estuaries along the coast.
 The region extends south from the Sanaga River in Cameroon down to just north of the Congo River, with several other large rivers running through.
 To the east, the coastal forests transition to the Northwestern Congolian lowland forests, part of the vast Congolian rainforests complex that covers the Congo Basin.
 The Western Congolian forest–savanna mosaic bounds the Atlantic Equatorial coastal forests to the southeast.

 This is a tropical ecoregion receiving high rainfall throughout the year.